Priyanshu5437/iiitb_pipo1/README.md

 Tools which is used

 IVERILOG

-Icarus Verilog is a Verilog simulation and synthesis tool.
+Icarus Verilog is installed by using following command:
-To install iverilog, type the following command in the terminal:

 $ sudo apt install iverilog
 GTKWAVE
 GTKWave is a VCD waveform viewer based on the GTK library.
 This viewer support VCD and LXT formats for signal dumps.

 $ sudo apt install gtkwave